garrett-he/fmark-sh/README.md

 some speicial character like "$" or "&", which have some particular functionalities, you have to escape them.

+*--duplicate=COL*

+If specified, fmark only lists bookmarks duplicated with COL:

+- u = URL
+- t = Title

+*--omitone*

+Use this option ONLY with *--duplicate*, to omit the first duplicate.

 ## License

 Copyright (C) 2023 Garrett HE <garrett.he@hotmail.com>